oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca_rings.md

 PolynomialRing(C::Ring, v::Vector{String}; ordering=:lex)
 ```

-Its use and that of an additional constructor which conveniently allows for variables with multi-indices is indicated below.
+Its use, together with that of a convenient constructor for handling variables with multi-indices, is indicated below:

 ###### Examples